Gatekeeper

 When syndicate-server starts, it creates a gatekeeper service entity, which accepts

-reference.
+to a live reference.
 The gatekeeper is the default

 object, available as OID 0 to peers at